mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ```

 !!! note "Info"
-    We recommend that readers refer to the tutorial on [AC Optimal Power Flow](@ref ACOptimalPowerFlowTutorials) for insights into the implementation.
+    We suggest that readers refer to the tutorial on [AC Optimal Power Flow](@ref ACOptimalPowerFlowTutorials) for insights into the implementation.

 ---